 1 (819) 822-9600 ext.
 2669

-Student Services at Bishop’s University provides opportunities for individual growth in a learning community where the student is the centre of our educational mission.
+Student Services at Bishop’s University provides opportunities for individual growth in a learning community where the student is the center of our educational mission.

 In 1947 a competition was sponsored by the Committee on Athletics and The Campus newspaper to find a nickname for the University's Football team which would fire up the enthusiasm of the fans.
 Gaiters were an article of ecclesiastical clothing which covered part of the wearer's shoes and lower legs.
 These were worn by Bishops as part of the clerical dress when not robed.